-Ministers will discuss the reform of the EU’s Common Agriculture Policy (CAP) with a focus on adopting a general approach on new regulation on the CAP strategic plans, the single common market organisation and on the CAP’s financing, management and monitoring.
+Ministers discussed the reform of the EU’s Common Agriculture Policy (CAP) and focused on agreeing to a general approach on the post-2020 CAP reform package, the single common market organisation and on the CAP’s financing, management and monitoring.

-Ministers will also discuss adoption of the Farm to Fork Strategy which aims to make food systems healthier and more environmentally friendly.
+Ministers also focused on the adoption of the Farm to Fork Strategy which aims to make food systems healthier and more environmentally friendly.
 The strategy is a central part of the European Green Deal and was first presented by the European Commission in May 2020.
 Its main goals include reducing the use of pesticides, tackling food loss and waste and combatting food fraud.